David Hittner: Personal life and memberships

-Among Hittner's other activities outside the courtroom:

-During his career he has met six presidents of the United States.
+Prior to his military service, he was a competitive flatwater canoeist and later served as a regional officer of the American Canoe Association.
 He is a member of the American Legion, the Association of the United States Army and the 82nd Airborne Division Association.

-Prior to his military service, he was a competitive flatwater canoeist and later served as a regional officer of the American Canoe Association.

 He is the founder and former president of the Brooklyn Dodgers Fan Club of Houston.
 Hittner has played the acoustic 12-string and electric bass guitars in the Texas Barflies, a country-western band.